reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 {{% image alt="Created Kinesis Delivery Stream" src="images/posts/aws-kinesis/kdf_created.png" %}}

 In this screenshot, we can observe a few more properties of the delivery stream like `Data transformation` and `Dynamic partitioning` which we will understand in the subsequent sections.
 We can also see the status of the delivery stream as `Active` which means it can receive streaming data.
-The initial status of the delivery stream is CREATING.
+The initial status of the delivery stream is `CREATING`.

-We are now ready to send streaming data to our Firehose delivery stream which will deliver this data to the configured destination.
+We are now ready to send streaming data to our Firehose delivery stream which will deliver this data to the configured destination: S3 bucket.

 ### Sending Data to a Kinesis Firehose Delivery Stream

-As explained earlier, a Firehose delivery stream can receive data from two kinds of sources: a Kinesis delivery stream or from an application producing data.
-We have already seen how to put data to a Kinesis data stream.
-If we connect this data stream to a Kinesis firehose delivery stream, data will be automatically sent to the destination.
+As explained earlier, a Firehose delivery stream can receive data from two kinds of sources: a Kinesis data stream or from a streaming data source running a producer application that sends the streaming data to the delivery stream.

+We have already seen how to put data into a Kinesis data stream.
+If we connect this data stream to a Kinesis firehose delivery stream, the data from the Kinesis data stream will be automatically sent to the destination configured in the delivery stream.

+Let us create a producer application

-We created our firehose delivery stream in the previous section with the `Direct PUT` option due to which we can send data directly to the Firehose delivery stream from a producer application.
+We created our Firehose delivery stream in the previous section with the `Direct PUT` option.
+This will allow us to send the streaming data directly to the Firehose delivery stream from a producer application.
+We can put records into a delivery stream using the Kinesis Data Firehose API from the AWS SDK.

+The Kinesis Data Firehose API offers two operations for sending data to the Firehose delivery stream: `PutRecord()` and `PutRecordBatch()`. `PutRecord()` sends one data record within one call and `PutRecordBatch()` can send multiple data records within one call.

 A very simplified code snippet for sending a single record to a Kinesis Firehose delivery stream looks like this: